-There are several key aspects of the upgrade in 2024: the important one is in order to enhance the independence of the two beamlines and their over all operability, FLASH 1 needs to be equipped with variable gap undulators.
-To be able to close the undulators further a smaller inner vacuum chamber is proposed.
-This implies a reduction of the available Cavity Beam Position Monitor (CBPM) design from the European XFEL with an inner vacuum diameter of 10 mm [6] to 6 mm.
-The reduction of the diameter minimizes transition of the vacuum boundaries and therefore the impact of reduce wakefields which would interact with the electron beam and disturb the SASE production.
-Many institutes are developing such CBPM [7-19] to provide the beam position with the best resolution which consists of a dipole and a reference resonator.
-In this contribution the design considerations of both resonators are described.
+- FLASH [1] user facility in operation since 2005 - A significant Mid Term Refurbishment Program was started for the next years [2-5] - One key aspects of upgrade in 2024 FLASH 1 needs to be equipped with variable gap undulators.
+To be able to close the undulators further a smaller inner vacuum chamber is proposed - This implies a reduction of the available Cavity Beam Position Monitor (CBPM) design from the European XFEL with an inner vacuum diameter of 10 mm [6] to 6 mm - many institutes are developing such CBPM [7-19] to provide the beam position with the best resolution which consists of a dipole and a reference resonator. - In this contribution the design considerations of both resonators are described.